BioShock Infinite: Plot

 Elizabeth opens a Tear and transports them to the underwater city of Rapture.
-The newly aware Elizabeth explains there are countless alternate lighthouses and versions of Booker and Elizabeth; their reality is one of an infinite number depending on their choices.
-She shows that Robert Lutece approached Booker on behalf of Comstock to acquire Booker's infant daughter, Anna DeWitt, in exchange for erasing his debts, as Comstock was rendered aged and sterile as a result of exposure to Tears.
-Booker attempted to take Anna back from Comstock, but the closing Tear severed Anna's finger.
-Comstock raised Anna as his own daughter, Elizabeth; her severed finger, which caused her to exist in two realities simultaneously, is the source of her ability to create Tears.
+The newly aware Elizabeth explains there are countless alternate worlds and versions of Booker and Elizabeth; their reality is one of an infinite number depending on their choices.
+Elizabeth reveals that Robert Lutece approached Booker on behalf of Comstock to acquire Booker's infant daughter, Anna DeWitt, in exchange for erasing his debts.
+Booker later attempted to renege on the deal and take Anna back, however Comstock narrowly escaped through a Tear, which severed a tip of Anna's finger as it closed.
+Comstock then raised Anna as his own daughter, Elizabeth; her severed finger, which caused her to exist in two realities simultaneously, is the source of her ability to create Tears.
 Robert Lutece, angry at Comstock's actions, convinced Rosalind to help him bring Booker to the reality where Columbia exists to rescue Elizabeth.

-Elizabeth explains that Comstock will always remain alive in alternate universes since the Luteces have enlisted the Bookers of numerous different universes to try to end the cycle.
-Since stopping Comstock requires intervening in his birth, Elizabeth takes Booker back in time to a baptism he attended, in the hope of atoning for the sins he committed at Wounded Knee; she explains that, while Booker changed his mind, some Bookers in alternate universes accepted the baptism and were reborn as Zachary Comstock.
-Booker, joined by other universes' Elizabeths at the baptism, allows them to drown him at the moment of his choice, preventing Comstock's existence.
-One by one, the Elizabeths begin to disappear, the screen cutting to black on the last.
+Elizabeth explains that despite Comstock's death in their reality, he will always remain alive in alternate universes, since the Luteces have enlisted the Bookers of numerous different universes to try to end the cycle.
+Since stopping Comstock requires preventing his birth, Elizabeth takes Booker back in time to a baptism he attended while in the Army, following his participation in the Wounded Knee Massacre.
+She explains that, while Booker rejected the baptism, in the universes in which he accepted he was reborn as Zachary Comstock.
+Booker, joined by other universes' Elizabeths, allows them to drown him in the river, preventing Comstock's existence.
+One by one, the Elizabeths begin to disappear, with the screen cutting to black on the last.

 In a post-credits scene, a Booker awakens in his apartment on October 8, 1893.
 He calls out for Anna and opens the door to her room before the screen cuts to black.